gauravbnt/Assignment-02/README.md

 ---

-# 📚 Java Assignment2 Programs
+# 📚 Java Assignment Programs

 This repository contains a collection of **Java-based console programs** solving a variety of algorithmic and logical problems, implemented under organized packages.
 Each module is independently testable with unit tests.